learnk8s/knote-js/01_writing_a_note_taking_app.md

 ## Standard Express.js stack

-[Express](https://expressjs.com/) and [Pug](https://pugjs.org/api/getting-started.html) are two popular choices when it comes to web servers and templating engines in Node.js
+[Express](https://expressjs.com/) and [Pug](https://pugjs.org/api/getting-started.html) are two popular choices when it comes to web servers and templating engines in Node.js.

-The basic template for a Node.js project with Express and Pug looks like this:
+The basic template for a Node.js project with Express and Pug looks like [this](https://expressjs.com/en/guide/using-template-engines.html).

 Now, create an `index.js` file with the following content: